emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

   Preloaded files are stored in **filename.data**, where **filename.html** is the main file you are compiling to.
 To run your code, you will need both the **.html** and the **.data**.

-  .. note:: This option is similar to :ref:`--embed-file <emcc-embed-file>`, except that it is only relevant when generating HTML (it uses asynchronous binary :term:`XHRs <XHR>`), or JavaScript that will be used in a web page.
+  .. note:: This option is similar to :ref:`embed-file <emcc-embed-file>`, except that it is only relevant when generating HTML (it uses asynchronous binary :term:`XHRs <XHR>`), or JavaScript that will be used in a web page.

   *emcc* runs `tools/file_packager.py <https://github.com/kripken/emscripten/blob/master/tools/file_packager.py>`_ to do the actual packaging of embedded and preloaded files.
 You can run the file packager yourself if you want (see :ref:`packaging-files-file-packager`).
 You should then put the output of the file packager in an emcc ``--pre-js``, so that it executes before your main compiled code.